bbrassart/experimenting-d3/README.md

 that are used to manipulate the DOM of the page.

 For the rest, this example
 uses only default options, meaning that it will behave as follows:

-- It currently will display a tooltip with the details of the Github project the user is hovering.
+- It currently will display a tooltip with the details of the Github project the user currently hovers.

-Note that this can be extended using the optional callbacks `options.onMouseover` and `options.onMouseout` (to manipulate the DOM for example)
+- This tooltip can be deactivated by passing the option `{tooltip: false}` to the `init` function.

+- The Github3D library accepts optional `onMouseouver` and `onMouseout` callback functions, meaning that those functions, if present, will be executed every time the user hovers over a project (`mouseover`) and leaves the SVG g path of the project (`mouseout`).